ThibaudDauce/thibaud-dauce/posts/2015-10-18-new-static-website.md

 I just rebuilt my website with Hakyll, a library for generating static sites.
 No major visual changes: the design remains almost the same except I'm now using the newest [KNACSS](http://knacss.com/) version and I dropped [Geomicons](http://geomicons.com/) for [Font awesome](http://fontawesome.io/).
 I also took advantage of this change to add a new blog to my website, I'll try to keep it updated weekly (even if we all know it's impossible ^^).

-Why switch from PHP and [Laravel](https://laravel.com) to juste HTML files?
+Why switch from PHP and [Laravel](https://laravel.com) to just HTML files?
 Why a static website generator?

 <!--more-->